-- As part of a transparency initiative, Cathay started to measure its Scope 1 and 2 emissions through a third-party carbon footprint assessment in 2023.
-The first results for CCPE show an amount of 490 tCO2 Scope 1 emissions and 1,820 tCO2 Scope 2 GHG emissions.
-Scope 3 emissions are also currently being calculated via the measurement of its investees' carbon footprint.
-To aid in this effort, Cathay provides operational support to its portfolio companies via its partners Greenly and Skytech, two of the world's leading carbon management companies, which help investees calculate their carbon footprints.
-The first CCPE Scope 3 emissions results for CCPE show an amount of 24,215 tCO2, which accounts for Scope 1 and Scope 2 emissions of portfolio companies in Mid Cap II and Small Cap IV who have measured their carbon footprint. - By the end of 2025, Cathay's ambition is to leverage the collected data and establish a reduction target in line with the 1.5°C Paris Agreement trajectory.
-These targets will undergo annual reviews to adapt and improve Cathay's overall strategy. - Furthermore, once the carbon footprint assessment results are obtained, Cathay will publish them and comprehensively evaluate progress in future ESG and Art 29 LEC reports. - Cathay aims to collect the carbon footprint as well as information on the decarbonisation trajectory and the ESG levers and willingness of target companies during due diligence.
+- To make the most of its climate commitments and improve their use in the investment strategy, Cathay aims to collect the carbon footprint, information on the decarbonisation trajectory, and the ESG levers and willingness of target companies during due diligence.
 If this information is not available during the due diligence process, it will be collected in the 12 months following the investment to obtain an overview of the carbon impact of each company in the portfolio. - CCPE supports its portfolio companies and shares best practices about climate actions to reduce their emissions, like identifying key carbon intensive activities throughout the company's products, services, and operations and encouraging actions to curb them.
 These actions include measures such as implementing a low carbon travel policy, reducing the main inputs of consumption, carbon compensation, introducing shorter supply chains, performing life cycle analyses, offering easy to repair products, etc. - Climate-related indicators are monitored through the annual reporting campaign.
-As of 2023, 50% of Mid Cap II portfolio companies have measured their carbon footprint, showing cumulative results of 964 tCO2 of Scope 1 emissions, 6,247 tCO2 of Scope 2 emissions, and 53,903 tCO2 of Scope 3 emissions.
-On the other hand, 6 out of 8 Small Cap IV companies have measured their carbon footprints, showing cumulative results of 2,672 tCO2 in Scope 1 emissions, 14,332 tCO2 in Scope 2 emissions, and 28,588 tCO2 in Scope 3 emissions.
+As of 2024, 55% of Mid Cap II portfolio companies have measured their carbon footprint, showing cumulative results of 795 tCO2 / employee.
+With 2,3 tCO2 / employee of Scope 1 emissions, 2,9 tCO2 / employee of Scope 2 emissions, and 789,8 tCO2 / employee of Scope 3 emissions.
+On the other hand, 54% of Small-Cap companies have measured their carbon footprints, showing cumulative results of 228,9 795 tCO2 / employee with 7,3 tCO2 / employee of Scope 1 emissions, 9,5 tCO2 / employee in Scope 2 emissions, and 212,1 tCO2 / employee in Scope 3 emissions.